falzberger/sensereduce/README.md

-# sensereduce
+# SenseReduce
-Has been moved to github.com/falzberger/sense-reduce
+This repository has been moved to [falzberger/sense-reduce](github.com/falzberger/sense-reduce).